‘The Bachelor’ Spoilers Week 3: Nick Sends Drunk Girl Home During Group Date, Corinne Has A Meltdown

 Reality Steve reports that there are two group dates and a one-on-one date during Episode 3.
 Three girls won’t get a date (Josephine, Danielle M., and Raven) and will have to stay behind at the Bachelor Mansion.

 ABC has been promoting the Backstreet Boys group dates on Twitter for days, so the date won’t be a big surprise to fans.
-Seven girls get up on stage with the Nick and the guys from BSB including Christen, Corinne, Taylor, Danielle L., Whitney, Jasmine, and Kristina.
+Seven girls get up on stage with Nick and the guys from BSB including Christen, Corinne, Taylor, Danielle L., Whitney, Jasmine, and Kristina.
 Spoilers point to Danielle getting the group date rose, something that will undoubtedly annoy Corinne.

 "Am I sexual?"
 "Yeaaaahhh." #TheBachelor #BackstreetBoys pic.twitter.com/qIAzarUmPm